Royal Rehab’s Sexuality Service

 We spoke to Iain Irving, Senior Occupational Therapist at Royal Rehab’s Sexuality Service and the Brain Injury Community Rehab Team (BICRT) about what the Sexuality Service is all about.

 Please note: They do not provide sex worker services.
-However, if you have a disability, we may be able to connect you with suitable services that can meet your specific needs.
+However, if you have a disability, they may be able to connect you with suitable services that can meet your specific needs.

 What are the sexuality services provided at Royal Rehab?